-Description This routine locks all memory segments that were allocated with the ALLOC_SEG call.
-Use UNLOCK_MEM when you no longer need these segments; otherwise, the system could run of available memory.
+This routine locks all memory segments that were allocated with the ALLOC_SEG call.
+Use Description available memory.

-Parameters Input: None
+UNLOCK_MEM when you no longer need these segments; otherwise, the system could run of

 Result: None

 Notes This routine always locks the segments.
-It counts the number of times that a call is made so that Unlock_mem will only unlock the segments when an equal number of locks and unlocks are done.
+It counts the number of times that a call is made so that done.
 This allows nested lock/unlocks to work.

-Errors None.